OhRai/SDVX-Controller/README.md

 | ------- | :----: | :----: |
 | Left | 0 | 1 |
 | Right | 2 | 3 |
-## Who will use this repo or project?
+## Arduino Code
+The code for this project has been uploaded to this repo, please check it out!

 ## What is the goal of this project?